Dandenong High School: New Houses

 The new Dandenong High School Houses, or Learning Centres, are named after Australian native plants.
 These Houses are also the same student bodies used for school curricular activities, such as sporting and music chorals events.
 The seven new houses, which consist of 300 students each, are:

-Ethos, culture and student life

-Dandenong High School is a multicultural school, with students who represent over 60 nationalities and cultures.

-There is also an emphasis on student leadership at Dandenong High School.
-At each year level, 7 Student Representative Council (SRC) members are elected (one student from each House).
-At the year 12 level, 2 House Captains are selected from each House.
-2 Student Representative Council (SRC) Presidents are elected from the year 12 level to head the SRC meetings.
-In addition to this, 2 School Captains and 2 School-Vice Captains are elected by students and teachers, to represent the whole student body.
-This means that there are 20 major leadership positions and 42 minor leadership positions, collating to form a strong Student Leadership Team comprising 62 members.

 Grounds, buildings and facilities

 Dandenong High School is spread across two sites in Dandenong, the main Princes Highway Campus and the Ann Street Campus.
 The Princes Highway Campus comprises is split into the following blocks: Administration Block or Langford Building (built in 1919), Banksia House (built in 2009), Callistemon House (built in 2009), Darwinia House (built in 2009), Eucalyptus House (built in 2010), Fern House (built in 2010), Grevillea House (built in 2010), Hakea House (built in 2010), R Block (built in 2000 and consisting of a Gymnasium and music rooms), a Library Resource Centre and a Careers Resource Centre.

 The Ann Street Campus comprises the old buildings from the former Cleeland Secondary College as well as football fields and basketball courts.
 A Language Centre is currently being built on the site, and when Stage 3 is complete, the Ann Street Campus will comprise a Physical Education Centre (with double gymnasium), a 350-seat auditorium, Performing Arts Centre, and extra sporting fields.
 The Princes Highway will also have a Fine Arts Wing, Design Technology Wing, Senior Chemistry/Physics Laboratories, Food Technology Centre, Cafeteria, and Fabrics/Media/ICT Wing as part of Stage 3.